 Get Your Money Ready

 Let’s do this.
 Simply add the hosting to your basket, you want WordPress hosting for £3.33.
 Choose the one which says you get a free SSL certificate with it.
 You will need this for your shop to be secure for payments and such.
 If the price is different to mine, I chose the WordPress Starter package.
-The next step is to register a new domain name and add to basket.
+The next step is to register a new domain name and add it to the basket.
 Take a deep breath you’ve got to spend a little in order to get a lot.

 Buy that basket now!